mwaykole/vdiff/docs/dev-doc/01-concepts.md

     Standard --> S4
 ```

-**Why it matters**: If your app works with OpenAI, it works with vdiff!
+**Why it matters**: If your app works with OpenAI, it works with dfastllm!

 ## What is GPU vs CPU?